radovskyb/gobeat/README.md

 When restarting the server's process, I have `gobeat` call a `go run` command, set using the `cmd` flag, that runs a simple `Go` script to send an email notifying me that the server was restarted.

-It's not the most idiomatic piece of software and also uses unix commands such as `lsof`, `ps`, `grep` and `awk`, but it gets the job done for me.
+It's not the most idiomatic piece of software and also uses unix commands such as `lsof`, `ps` and `grep` but it gets the job done for me.